Shubiks/Learning-Platform-Landing-Page/README.md

 This is a **responsive landing page** for a learning platform, developed using **HTML** and **CSS**.
 The page is designed to promote courses in various in-demand skills like Animation, Design, Photography, Crypto, and Business.

+## Deployed Version

+You can view the deployed version of the project here: [Learning Platform Landing Page](https://shubiks.github.io/Learning-Platform-Landing-Page/)

 ## 📂 Project Structure

 - `index.html` - The main HTML file that structures the content.